 Like with fear, aging can cause trouble with memory, especially short-term memory, which is crucial for following and remembering instructions.
-She further makes the claim that SFSTs are invalid and that there is no correlation between the motor skills tested by the SFSTs and a person’s ability to drive.
+She further discusses the lack of correlation between the motor skills tested by the SFSTs and driving ability.

 The term ‘witch hunt’ generally refers to an allegation based on fake or exaggerated evidence.
-It comes from the Salem Witch Trial (somewhat popularized in Arther Miller’s “The Crucible”) where ‘witches’ were convicted and hung based on allegations that they had sent their ‘specters’ to attack other villagers.
+It comes from the Salem Witch Trials, which convicted ‘witches’ for allegedly sending ‘specters’ to attack other villagers.
 The term ‘witch hunt,’ for better or for worse, has regained popularity recently.

 She next asserts that the one-leg stand (OLS) and walk and turn (W&T) tests do no test impairment related to driving and merely have ‘face validity’ which is the lowest standard of validity used by scientists.
 In other words, both tests rely too much on subjective evaluation and not on objective measurement criteria.

 Mimi concludes by identifying some cases that have questioned the admissibility and validity of the SFSTs.
-While far from perfect, Mimi believes these cases are a step in the right direction in not allowing the SFSTs to be scientifically valid evidence to be used in court.
-In legal terms, SFST testimony should not be allowed to be offered as ‘expert’ testimony because, as U.S. v.Horn states, SFSTs are visual clues that a layperson (e.g., a bystander) would use to identify possible intoxication.
+These cases are far from perfect.
+Nevertheless, Mimi sees these cases as a step forward in preventing courts from considering SFSTs scientifically valid evidence.
+In legal terms, SFST testimony is not ‘expert’ testimony because, as U.S. v.Horn states, SFSTs are visual clues that a layperson (e.g., a bystander) would use to identify possible intoxication.